MerginMaps/docs/src/gis/supported_formats.md

 | WFS            | :thumbsup:                        | :thumbsup:                    | Requires internet connection                                          |

 ::: tip
-Read [more](./synchronisation.md) how the synchronization in Mergin Maps works.
+Read [more](../manage/synchronisation.md) how the synchronisation in Mergin Maps works.
 :::